trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 This scheme makes it possible to prove that a certain decision was taken before some information was revealed.
 This information may be the decision of other participants, or some external independent information.

 As an example, imagine that two players want to play the game [rock, paper, scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) via a smart contract.
-As it is impossible to force and verify that the two players reveal their choice between rock, paper or scissors simultaneously, they can use a **commit & reval** scheme to do so.
+As it is impossible to force and verify that the two players reveal their choice between rock, paper or scissors simultaneously, they can use a **commit & reveal** scheme to do so.

 During the first step, they pick their choice, identified by a number from 1 to 3, put it in a pair with some random data, compute a hash of the result.
 This hash is the commitment, that they can then send to the contract.